-If you apply for an account online, before you enter any personal details into the online form, we'll tell you how your information will be used in our data protection statement relevant to that account, in the ‘Using My Personal Data’ booklet and sometimes in the relevant terms and conditions.
+If you apply for an account online, before you enter any personal details into the online form, we'll tell you how your information will be used in our data protection statement relevant to that account, in the ‘Using my personal data’ booklet and sometimes in the relevant terms and conditions.
 You will be asked to confirm that you have read these and you will be asked to agree to our terms and conditions before your application can proceed.
-The data protection statement, in conjunction with the ‘Using My Personal Data’ booklet, includes details of the uses we may make of your data, the legal basis we are relying upon to carry out that processing, and to whom we may share your personal data with.
+The data protection statement, in conjunction with the ‘Using my personal data’ booklet, includes details of the uses we may make of your data, the legal basis we are relying upon to carry out that processing, and to whom we may share your personal data with.
 For instance, for credit account applications like loans and bank accounts, we may pass your details to a recognised credit reference agency to help process your application.

 We might occasionally send you information about accounts and services which we think would be of interest to you but only where we have your consent or if this is within our legitimate interests (see above for more details about lawful reasons).
 If at any time you decide you do not want us to use your contact details in this way you can tell us (contact details below).

-Changes to this Data Protection Statement
+Updating our Data Protection Statement

 Contacting us by phone

 You can call our Customer Services team on 08000 84 28 88, if calling from a UK landline or mobile, or +44 (0)1534 885 000 (Jersey branch) or +44(0)1624 641 888 (Isle of Man branch), if calling from overseas.
 Lines are open from 9am – 5pm UK time, Monday to Friday (except Wednesday when we open slightly later at 9.30am).
 To help us improve our service calls will be recorded and may be monitored, as explained in the monitoring of communications section as necessary to comply with any legal obligations and for our legitimate interests.